varb7/acd_sea/README.md

 ### Overview
 This repository explores and evaluates causal discovery algorithms for manufacturing datasets that contain mixed data types, as defined via dataset configuration files.
 Our goals are:

-- Build a reproducible benchmark across multiple causal discovery frameworks (e.g., ETIA, Py-Tetrad)
+- Build a reproducible benchmark across multiple causal discovery frameworks (e.g., Py-Tetrad)
 - Incorporate post-hoc graph pruning using background knowledge via a CausalAssembly workflow
 - Provide an inference pipeline that is data-type agnostic so algorithms are “plug-and-play”